 Are you going to start your day with a quick study of stoicism by reading a page in The Daily Stoic?
 Are you going to listen to a self-help/inspiring podcast on your drive into work or while you exercise?
 Could you learn just one new sentence in a new language?

 I love adding insight to my morning as it can be as simple or complicated as I want.
 Plus, it forces you to start your day off with a positive, expansive mindset.

 Meditation: If your mornings are usually spent hitting snooze 7 times and then frantically rushing out the door (#nojudgement), having a moment to meditate likely seems unrealistic.
 But this doesn’t have to be a big 30-minute ordeal in perfect silence with candles lit.

-I’m really into this simple 10-minute breathwork meditation.
+I’m also really into this simple 10-minute breathwork meditation.
 I find taking the 10-minutes changes my entire mindset and gives me more patience in the day ahead.
 (If you’re really feeling it– you could follow up the meditation with a cold shower.
 But I’ll be honest, that’s not for me.)